vinushma/angularQuestions/README.md

    const names = ['John', 'Paul', 'George', 'Ringo', 'John'];
 6. Remove duplicates from the String let x = "hellooosssllkkk";
-7. Get the count of the Duplicates in the string? let x = "hellooosssllkkk"; otp: [o:3,s:3,l:2,k:3]
+7. Get the count of the Duplicates in the string ? let x = "hellooosssllkkk"; otp: [o:3,s:3,l:2,k:3]
 8. Program of potato?
 How many t's print?
-9. Program to find the 2nd most largest number in the Array, without using second array
+9. Program to find the 2nd most largest number in the Array, without using second array ?
+10. let x = [1,2,4,6,2,5,8,6];
+//otp = [no of elements with difference 2]

 </pre>

 # HTML Questions